ReadFromUrl

 For example, the following queries Google for "Analytica":

-Index fieldNames := ["hl", "q"];
+INDEX fieldNames := ["hl", "q"];

-Var form := Array(fieldNames, ["en", "Analytica"]);
+VARIABLE form := Array(fieldNames, ["en", "Analytica"]);

 ReadFromUrl("http://google.com/search", "GET", form, fieldNames)

-The result obtained is in HTML format.
+It returns the result in HTML format.

 Submitting multi-part data